-SfEP: an edited history
+SfEP: An edited history

 Who and what it's for

-The SfEP was the brainchild of Norma Whitcombe, an energetic computer programmer who had moved into indexing and copy-editing.
-She saw that editorial freelances were isolated and needed a professional body.
+The SfEP was the brainchild of Norma Whitcombe, an energetic computer programmer who had moved into indexing and copyediting.
+She saw that editorial freelancers were isolated and needed a professional body.
 Over 60 people came to a meeting she called on 26 November 1988 and they founded the Society of Freelance Copy-Editors and Proofreaders, though the 'Copy-' part was soon dropped.
 In-house staff were welcomed from 2001, when it became the Society for Editors and Proofreaders.

 From the start, the Society aimed to provide mutual support, networking and information while encouraging high standards based on high-quality training and engagement with publishers.
 It was incorporated as a limited company in 2003 with a board of 12 directors and offices in London.

 The Society ran its first one-day courses in 1989, and later offered bespoke in-house training for organisations and, from 1995, one-to-one mentoring for its members.
 Every year since 1990 there has been an annual conference, a chance for members and others to catch up, socially and professionally.
 Professional development days have been introduced in recent years.

 In the 1990s the newsletter was restyled CopyRight, which in 2004 became the magazine Editing Matters.
 In 2006 came the first of a range of guides to the business of being an editorial professional.
 The directory of members' services was printed from 1990 to 2006, and was available online by 1997.
 From 1996 members could discuss their work in online mailing lists, notably (from 1999) SfEPLine, which became a forum in 2012.